Even-cycle decompositions of graphs with no odd-$K_4$-minor: Proof of Theorem

 Thus $n>2$.
 If $F_2$ meets both $B_n$ and $B_2$, then $v$ is a cut vertex of $G$, contradicting the assumption that $G$ is $2$-connected.
 Thus $F_2$ meets at most one of $B_n$ and $B_2$.
 Similarly $F_1$ meets at most one of $B_n$ and $B_2$.
 Since each $B_i$ is Eulerian, $(F_1,F_2\cup \bigcup_{i=2}^n B_i)$ is an even $2$-separation and therefore $F_1$ is Eulerian.
 Similarly $F_2$ is Eulerian because $(F_2,F_1\cup \bigcup_{i=2}^n B_i)$ is an even $2$-separation.

 We may assume that $F_1$ meets $B_n$ and $F_2$ meets $B_2$.
-Then we consider a sequence $F_1$, $F_2$, $B_2$, $\ldots$, $B_n$ of edge-disjoint connected Eulerian subgraphs satisfying (i), (iii), (iv), and (v).
+Then we consider a sequence $F_1$, $F_2$, $B_2$, $\ldots$, $B_n$ of edge-disjoint connected Eulerian subgraphs satisfying (i), (iii), and (iv).
 This contradicts the assumption that $n$ is chosen to be maximum. \end{proof}

 We call any $B_1, \dots, B_n$ given by Lemma~\ref{bead} a \emph{necklace decomposition} of $(G, \Sigma)$ (See Figure~\ref{fig:beads}).
 Each $B_i$ is called a \emph{bead} of the necklace decomposition.